ttran9/comp-build-frontend/README.md

   - A running demo can be seen [here](https://todd-comp-build-frontend.herokuapp.com)
   - When visiting this, you will need to wait about 30 seconds after loading this page and then try to refresh the page because the back-end (API) is hosted as its own separation application and also needs to be started before the back-end API is called.
     - I will have to work towards a better fix for this as I realize this definitely an inconvenience for the user.
+      - For now if you want to load the back-end API and then the live demo above you can visit this web page [here](https://todd-comp-build-backend.herokuapp.com/api/computerbuild/).
+If you do this after loading the front-end portion the data will be populated.